dgrtwo/unvotes/README.md

 ## United Nations General Assembly Voting Data

+This package provides the voting history of countries in the [United Nations General Assembly](http://www.un.org/en/ga/), along with information such as date, description, and topics for each vote.

-This data comes from the United Nations voting dataset [found here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl:1902.1/12379).
-Citation:
+These come from the dataset [found here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl:1902.1/12379):

 Erik Voeten "Data and Analyses of Voting in the UN General Assembly" Routledge Handbook of International Organization, edited by Bob Reinalda (published May 27, 2013)

-The data processing occurs in the [data-raw](data-raw) folder.
+This raw data, and the processing script, can be found in the [data-raw](data-raw) folder.

 ### Datasets

+The package contains three datasets.
+First is the history of each vote for each country:

 ```r